 For reasons directly related to his billionaire-induced craziness, Paul has become the most-maligned Beatle.
+[2022 Ed.
+Note — Not anymore!
+The McCartney Renaissance is in full swing, and I say it’s about time!]
 With every misfire album and every cringe-worthy quote, his light dimmed a little more.
 But make no mistake — he was the driving creative force of the Beatles in the second half of their career, and that’s no small thing.
 He always valued the concept of being in a band more than the others.
 Lennon gets credit for being the witty, rebellious iconoclast, Harrison gets credit for being the quiet mystic, and let’s face it, both of them get double-extra-credit for being dead.
 Everyone loves a corpse, because they never disappoint.
 They’re not around to release mediocre albums anymore.
 But both of them tired of the “band” concept long before Paul did.
 In the 70’s, Paul tried to keep the idea alive by putting together a bunch of hirelings and calling it “Wings,” but even he knew they weren’t a real band — they were his employees, and various members came and went like the clock-punchers they were.

 (At the start of his solo career, he followed the example of Lennon and installed his wife as full creative partner.
 His second solo album is officially credited to “Paul & Linda McCartney.”
 On John & Yoko’s joint albums, Yoko contributed full songs.
 Horrible, horrible songs.
 But songs, nonetheless.
 Linda’s contributions consisted of 1) hilariously flat backing vocals placed super-high in the mix, and 2) helping to write some lyrics.
 The conceit fooled no one, but co-crediting songs kept their royalties from becoming “frozen assets” in the morass of the Beatles break-up lawsuits going on at the time.)